johnnycck/excelTransform/README.md

 pip install pandas
 pip install openpyxl
 pip install xlrd
+## Description
+This code will transform txt files into csv files.
+Firstly, it will check the nunber of m/z between 5000~12450.
+If the number exceeds 16384, it will check the number of m/z between 11300~12450.
+If it still exceeds 16384, this txt files will be ignored.
 ## Execute
 step 1.
-Open every target files and store as [CSV (逗號相隔) *.csv] step 2.
-Transform target files in current directory. step 3. python excelTransform.py
+Transform txt files in current directory to csv files. step 2. python excelTransform.py